maxammann/blog/content/posts/2021-01-05-keeping-secret-safe.md

 ## Steps Explained

 Firstly, we will use `paperkey` to reduce the size of our exported key.
-This is maybe not needed if you use ECC.
-But it definitely makes sense with bulky RSA keys.
-QR Codes do not store infinite data and the more data they need to store the harder it is to scan them.
+This is maybe not needed if you use ECC, But it definitely makes sense with bulky RSA keys.
+QR Codes do not store infinite data and if you store a lot of data in them they get more difficult to scan.
+By stripping away metadata with `paperkey` you also get a benefit.
+Your `paperkey` can no longer expire as this part is not included.
+This goes more into the direction of what a backup of a GPG key should be: A copy of the private key!

 We will use base64 to make the process more portable.
 QR codes support binary data by specification.
 This is not well implemented though.
 For example [zbar](http://zbar.sourceforge.net/) has problems with handling binary data.
 A more portable solution is to stick with text.
 A further simplification is not to use "Structured Append".
 This feature would allow us to split data automatically when creating QR codes with `qrencode`.
 Again zbar does not support it.

 ```bash
 gpg --export-secret-keys $key_id > secret-key.gpg